-Through all of my crochet endeavors, the question that I get asked the most is “how do you create your color placement design?”
-Well, I join each hexagon as I make it so that the blanket grows in a completely organic manner.
+One question I get asked a lot is “How to make a color placement layout crochet blanket?”
+The short answer is that I join each hexagon as I make it, and then the blanket grows in a completely organic manner.

 I play around with those five or six “prototype” hexes, arranging them to get the best color flow.
 For example, the reference photo below represents a blanket with a color in each corner, and green in the center.

 To blend colors, I use lights next to lights and darks next to darks.
 I try to use every shade I have of a color, even if it means some colors have only one hexagon.

 I make sure to think about the outcome of the color placement layout for the crochet blanket.
 Each color has a similar amount of real estate on the blanket.
 For example, if there are four colors, one in each corner, I would keep in mind the midpoints of the four sides and try to transition to the next color around the midpoint.
 Of course this is purely optional..
 I think an uneven distribution would be lovely – when you’re working with so much color harmony, the result is always beautiful.

 When I play with blending color, I consider it as being a very large scale pointillism piece.
 The details of a pointillism piece are lost in the close up.
 It’s when you stand back to view the art that it becomes a full picture.

 (I recommend you spend the time to click and read every tab at the third link above!)

 I have two basic blends for my color placement layout crochet blanket: monochrome and multicolor.

 With this technique, you should take out all of your shades of that color and focus on putting lights next to lights and darks next to darks.
 I rarely put two of the same color next to each other, but sometimes it is necessary to do so.
 Try to include some very dark areas and some white or light cream areas to create visual interest and to add movement; however, I’m sure a blanket made entirely with colors that are very close in shade would look great – art is art!